 Your broadband needs to be adaptable and flexible to your needs but ultimately, it needs to be reliable.

-- Static IP addresses – you will have your own static IP address, assigned to a fixed, permanent address that is unique to you and will never change.
-This means you will be able to access your computer from anywhere in the world via remote access.
+- Static IP addresses – You will have your own static IP address, assigned to a fixed, permanent address that is unique to you and won’t change.
+This means you will be able to access your computer from anywhere in the world via remote access, run CCTV or a server and host your own website.

-- Support – When you sign up to a business broadband package you are able to receive extra levels of technical support.
-Should something go wrong, you can get back up and running quickly.
+- Customer Support – When you sign up to a business broadband package you receive extra levels of technical support.
 With an enhanced care level, you will be ahead of anyone else when it comes to getting a problem fixed.

 - Speed – A lower contention ratio means a faster connection.
 We don’t enforce traffic management, unlike other providers and we don’t artificially slow down your connection.
 You will enjoy your unlimited download allowance at the fastest speeds at any given time.
 Your higher connection speed means pages load faster, emails send quicker and VoIP systems run smoothly.

-- Security – Your business broadband package will provide enhanced security features, features that the standard broadband will not offer.
+- Security – Your business broadband package will provide enhanced security features that the standard broadband package will not offer such as shielding you from cyber security threats like malware, viruses, trojans as well as hacker attacks.

 Most Popular Types of Business Broadband Connections